joker-b/botzo/_posts/2006-10-24-ChartThrob-A-Tool-for-Printing-Digital-Negatives.md

 <dt>Why isn't the generated chart a negative, since I'll be printing it as a negative?
 It hurts my hand to have to press &lt;Ctrl-I&gt; to invert the chart before printing.</dt>
    <dd>Get a better grip on your printing!
 Some people print directly from a positive image to a negative and let their print driver do the inversion for them.
 Others need to print from an inverted image. <em>ChartThrob</em> can't know if you are a negative person or a positive person.
 So it looks on the bright side and assumes that everyone is positive.</dd>

 <dt>Why does <em>ChartThrob</em> use the font 'Myriad Pro,' which I don't have?
-I have to click lots of stupid 'okay' dialog boxes when I generate a new chart.<</dt>
+I have to click lots of stupid 'okay' dialog boxes when I generate a new chart.</dt>
    <dd>First: <em>Upgrade your version of (free) ChartThrob and/or (not free but worth it) Photoshop.</em> <em>ChartThrob</em> doesn't actually use "Myriad" &#151; it only uses "Arial."
-I'm told it's "an Adobe Thing" which was also updated in Photoshop CS3. <em>IFF</em> you get those (annoying but harmless) "font not found" messages: Just upgrade to V1.06 or later. <em>Or,</em> if you're insanely determined to use an old version, install 'Myriad' and those dialog boxes will vanish forever.</dd>
+I'm told it's "an Adobe Thing" which was also updated in Photoshop CS3.
+That was a _long_ time ago! <em>IFF</em> you get those (annoying but harmless) "font not found" messages: Just upgrade to V1.06 or later. <em>Or,</em> if you're insanely determined to use an old version, install 'Myriad' and those dialog boxes will vanish forever.</dd>

 <dt>Where can I find out more about <em>ChartThrob,</em> and compare results with other users?</dt>
    <dd>See <a href="http://www.hybridphoto.com/forums/showthread.php?t=36">this discussion thread</a> at HybridPhoto.com.
-In addition, check out this page by Michael Koch-Schulte, who has done additional work in understanding how to get the most out of the varying color sensitivities of different alt-process materials: <a href="http://www.inkjetnegative.com/images/RNP/quick_guide_to_making_digital_ne.htm"><em>A Quick Guide to Making Digital Negatives with RNP-Arrays and ChartThrob.</em></a> Or just poke it into Google &#151; it's been encouraging to see <em>ChartThrob</em> users have cropped up all over the net.</dd>
+In addition, check out this page by Michael Koch-Schulte, who has done additional work in understanding how to get the most out of the varying color sensitivities of different alt-process materials: <a href="http://www.inkjetnegative.com/images/RNP/quick_guide_to_making_digital_ne.htm"><em>A Quick Guide to Making Digital Negatives with RNP-Arrays and ChartThrob.</em></a> Or just poke it into Google &#151; it's been encouraging to see that <em>ChartThrob</em> users have cropped up all over the net.</dd>

 <dt>Sometimes <em>ChartThrob</em> seems to take a long time to run.
 How do I know that it's working at all?</dt>
    <dd>Leave the 'Histogram,' 'History,' or 'Info' panels open, and you'll see just how fast and furious <em>ChartThrob's</em> drawing and analysis really is.
 It's edu-taining!</dd>